nstockton/mapperproxy-mume/README.md

 Once done, connect your client to `127.0.0.1`, port `4000`.

 ### Starting up from a client
 It is possible to start the mapper directly from the client.
-Here is, for example, how to start it from a tintin+++ script:
+Here is, for example, how to start it from a tintin+++ script, from the _mume-mapperproxy/_ directory:

 ```
 #run {mapper} {python -B}
-from mapperproxy.mapper.main import main
+from mapper.main import main
 #action {^MPICOMMAND:%1:MPICOMMAND$} {#mume {#system %1;#mapper continue}}
 #gts
 #mapper main(outputFormat="tintin", use_gui="sighted")
-### Proxy mode
 ```

 ## Mapper Proxy commands